 Evidence suggests that battery hens have insufficient room to maintain a normal ‘personal space’ and to escape from bullying by companions.
 Physiological stress levels are also higher in birds subject to spatial restriction.14

-In an attempt to prevent this behaviour from causing injuries to other hens, factory farmers routinely conduct beak-trimming or ‘debeaking’ on chicks.15 This most commonly involves the amputation or searing off of the upper and lower beak through the application of an electrically heated blade.16 Re-trimming may also be carried out if a hen’s beak grows back.17
+In an attempt to prevent this behaviour from causing injuries to other hens, producers routinely conduct beak-trimming or ‘debeaking’ on chicks.15 This most commonly involves the amputation or searing off of a portion of the upper and lower beak using an electrically heated blade.16 Re-trimming may also be carried out if a hen’s beak grows back.17

-Debeaking can cause acute and chronic pain, particularly in older birds, due to tissue damage and nerve injury.
+Debeaking causes tissue damage and nerve injury, particularly in older birds.
 In addition to the pain caused during and immediately following amputation, scientists believe the process can cause the beak to develop long-lasting and painful neuromas or tumours, which deter hens from using their beaks to forage or exhibit other natural behaviours.18

-Despite this, the ACT is the only State or Territory to have outlawed the practice,19 with all other Australian jurisdictions permitting it to be performed as a matter of routine without pain relief.20
+In Australia, the ACT is the only jurisdiction to have outlawed the practice of debeaking.19 In other Australian jurisdictions, debeaking is permitted to be performed as a matter of routine without pain relief.20

-Despite this, battery hens are afforded little protection under the Model Code of Practice for the Welfare of Animals: Domestic Poultry (4th Edition) (the Poultry Code) or State and Territory animal welfare laws, which mostly permit the cruelty of permanent confinement and debeaking.
+Despite this, battery hens are afforded little protection under the Model Code of Practice for the Welfare of Animals: Domestic Poultry (4th Edition) (the Poultry Code) or State and Territory animal welfare laws, which permit permanent confinement and debeaking.

 In 1981, Switzerland established new requirements for the housing of chickens which came into effect in 1991, effectively eliminating battery cages in Switzerland and making aviaries the most common method of raising hens.29